 civilizations is not a priori ruled out by physical principles and therefore may be

-practicable, and (2) such advanced civilisations may value the search for knowledge from
+practicable, and (2) such advanced civilizations may value the search for knowledge from

 for apparent covertness regarding their presence.